Georgios Katrougalos

-He is currently a professor of public law at the Democritus University of Thrace and Vice President of the International Association of Constitutional Law (IACL).
-From 2014 to January 2015 he was a Member of the European Parliament representing Greece.

 Education

 Katrougalos studied Law from 1980 to 1985 at National and Kapodistrian University of Athens and continued his research studies (P.h.D) in Administrative and Constitutional Law at Pantheon-Sorbonne University (Université Paris 1 Panthéon-Sorbonne).
 In 1990 he was awarded a P.h.D. with “Honors”.
 His doctoral thesis is entitled « The legitimacy crisis of Public Administration – The case of Greece».
 He is a member of Athens Bar Association since 1987.

 Professional and Academic career

 In 1994, and again from 1997 to 2002, Katrougalos was legal advisor at the Ministry of Education.
-Meanwhile, he lectured and conducted research as visiting Professor at University Roskilde in Denmark and National and Kapodistrian University of Athens (Athens Law School).
+Meanwhile, he lectured and conducted research as visiting professor at University Roskilde in Denmark and National and Kapodistrian University of Athens (Athens Law School).
 From 1997 he is a member of the Board of the Centre for European Constitutional Law.
 From 1998 to 2011, he was accredited as mediator and arbitrator at the Greek Organization for Mediation and Arbitration.
 From 2000 to 2003, he was advisor to the Greek Permanent Mission to the United Nations (for the works of the 3rd Committee of the UN General Assembly).

 In 2002, he was appointed Professor of Public Law at Democritus University of Thrace, where he was also President of the Department of Political Sciences and Social Administration.
-He has been the first President and CEO of Vocational Training S.A (2002-2003), a public organisation of the Greek Ministry of Labour and Social Security, and member of the Management Board of the European Centre for the Development of Vocational Training (CEDEFOP), the EU agency specialized in vocational training policy, as well as Vice-President of the Centre for Educational Research (2011-2012).
 From 2003 to 2004, he was a member of an experts' committee in the Ministry of Foreign Affairs working on the drafting of the European Constitution.
 Katrougalos has also worked as advisor for law reforms in Uzbekistan, Albania, North Macedonia, Syria and Armenia.
 He has taught or given lectures as invited speaker at, among others, NYU, Columbia University, Humboldt University, Roskilde University, LSE, Oxford (St Antony's College), New Delhi Law School.
 He has published many books and articles in Greek, English, French, Russian and Spanish periodicals.